-A bike ride around Boston is a simple yet enjoyable autumn activity for locals and visitors alike.
+A bike ride around Boston is a simple yet enjoyable activity for locals and visitors alike.
 There’s a bike path for everyone – whether you’re looking for a beginner-friendly path, Instagrammable views of the city, or historical landmarks.
-You can bring your own bike or rent a Blue Bike from one of the many docking stations around the Hub.
+Bring your own bike or rent a Blue Bike from one of the many docking stations around the Hub.

 1. Charles River Bike Path

 Charles River is a classic biking spot, and for good reason.
 This 22-mile stretch of well-maintained biking paths offers a great look at both the scenery and cityscapes of Boston.
 Beginning at the Museum of Science and wrapping up around Watertown Square, this path has sights and attractions at every mile, including a glimpse at the campuses of Harvard and MIT.
 As a busy path with lots of foot traffic, bicyclers are recommended to go slowly and savor the sights on the trail.